teaprof/boost-asio-example/README.md

 ## Motivation

-Original boost::asio examples and tutorial codes are very concise.
+Original boost::asio examples and tutorial codes are concise.
 This is good for learning boost::asio library and understanding how it works, but real-life code is more complex than those examples and usually it requires more precise control of buffers lifetimes, different hooks placed through the whole code, tracking of the connection status and many other features.
-Every time when I started a new project, I took one of the boost::asio examples as a starting point and addded the features described above.
-After some such tries, I decided to prepare my own example (the present code) of boost::asio wrapper and use it as a starting point in my new projects.
+Every time I started a new project, I took one of the boost::asio examples as a starting point and addded the features mentioned above.
+After some such tries, I decided to prepare my own example (the present code) of how to use boost::asio and exploit it as a starting point for my new projects.

 ## Three types of networking apps